-DCCED has partially set aside the CDBG-DR program for the State of Alaska Disadvantaged Business Enterprise.
 DCCED will require subrecipients to have established procedures and standards for the request for qualifications to ensure full and open competition.
 All subrecipients are required to follow federal procurement and contract requirements outlined in 2 CFR 200.318 - 200.326.